 Analyze the results of your experiment.
 Try to perform the same analysis that the original paper did.
 You should also present your results in a similar format (for instance, a similar style of graph).
 Are your high-level findings the same as the original paper or different?
 If they are different, how so?
 What do you attribute the differences to?

 Write a final report.
-Your final report should be written in markdown format (there’s a good tutorial for markdown here), and should be approximately 3,500 words long (~5 pages).
+Your final report should be submitted as a PDF, and should be approximately 3,500 words long (~5 pages excluding figures and appendix).
 The maximum length is 3,750 words.
-If you need more than that, you’re welcome to submit a supplemental materials document containing additional figures or analysis, but your main document should be constructed so that it is readable as a standalone report.
+If you need more than that, you’re welcome to include an appendix containing additional figures or analysis, but your main document should be constructed so that it is readable as a standalone report.

 Your paper should include the following information: